saintsappho/midtermMadness/THEPLAN.md

 #  MVD Features
- - multiple choice forms vs text forms (MVD)
+ - multiple choice forms vs text forms
- - ajax the quizzes to remove scrolling (MVD)
+ - ajax the quizzes to remove scrolling
- - constructive forms for creating quizzes (MVD)
+ - constructive forms for creating quizzes
- - account locked edit and delete for quizzes (MVD)
+ - account locked edit and delete for quizzes
- - tumblr/pinterest style dashboard of all extant quizzes (MVD)
+ - tumblr/pinterest style dashboard of all extant quizzes

 #  Stretch Features
  - search bar for public quizzes and users